 Welcome to the DART+ Coastal North Project

 The third of the infrastructural projects of the DART+ Programme to be delivered will be the DART+ Coastal North Project.
-This rail improvement project will provide an extension of the existing electrified rail network from Malahide and Drogheda MacBride stations and will provide the infrastructure to facilitate an increase to the rail capacity on the Northern Line between Dublin City Centre and Drogheda MacBride Station, including the Howth Branch.
-Iarnród Éireann has now closed the first round of Public Consultation for the DART+ Coastal North project, as of 8th April 2022.
+This rail improvement project will provide an extension of the existing electrified rail network from Malahide to Drogheda MacBride stations and will provide the infrastructure to facilitate an increase to the rail capacity on the Northern Line between Dublin City Centre and Drogheda MacBride Station, including the Howth Branch.

 DART+ Coastal North Introduction

 Iarnród Éireann have now commenced with the 2nd round of non-statutory public consultation on the ‘Preferred Option’ (PO) for the DART+ Coastal North project.
 This consultation is our way of asking you, as potential users of the service or those likely to be affected by its development, for your views on our plans, whilst the design process is active.
 Your participation in this public consultation is valuable to us as your feedback will contribute to the further development of the design.
 All feedback and submissions received will be reviewed and assessed as part of the ongoing design development.
 Following a full appraisal of the feedback, a public consultation report will be prepared to document this process and it will be used to support the development of the Railway Order (RO) application to An Bord Pleanála.